 Can you visit Brazil and not watch a soccer match?
 Spoiler: No!

 Although soccer wasn’t invented in Brazil, the country is notorious for having passionate fans and excellent players.
-In other words, you can’t afford to miss watching a soccer match in a stadium much more exciting.
+In other words, you can’t afford to miss watching a soccer match in a Brazilian stadium.

-In São Paulo City, Corinthians has the most fans (about 27 million).
-While in Rio de Janeiro City, Flamengo has about 32 million fans, which is the most massive crowd in the country.
+In São Paulo City, Corinthians has the most fans (about 27 million), while in Rio de Janeiro City, Flamengo has about 32 million fans.

 Drinking caipirinha on the beach is basically synonymous with a Brazil vacation.

 Across the country, other variations are popularly served as well, such as with vodka instead of cachaça.
 But if you want to taste the authentic caipirinha, order it with the cachaça 51 Pirassununga or Ypioca.

 In Brazil, many bars serve plenty of reputable brands of this spirit.
 If you’re not tipsy yet, order a couple of caipirinhas one with each recommended cachaça.
 You will love it.

 Go wildlife watching in the Pantanal